saty-zynka/zynka-csms/README.md

 # Zynka

 Zynka is an EV charge station management system (CSMS).
-It began life as a simple proof of concept for implementing ISO-15118-2 Plug and Charge (PnC) functionality and remains a work in progress.
-It is hoped that over time it will become more complete, but already provides a useful basis for experimentation.

-The system currently integrates with [Hubject](https://hubject.stoplight.io/) for PnC functionality.

 ## Table of Contents
 - [Documentation](#documentation)